 Road Construction & Repair

-The town board has worked diligently over the past several years to meet the needs of our community by an aggressive roads maintenance and repair and replacement program for the Town’s 57 miles of roads.
-For town roads, emergencies call Adam Gazapian at (608) 225-8488 or (608) 697-3652.
+The town board has worked diligently over the past several years to meet the needs of our community through an aggressive roads maintenance and repair and replacement program for the Town’s 57 miles of roads.
 Columbia County is responsible for maintaining county roads.

 Mowing Town Property

-The Town has contracted with Greg Falk to mow and clear brush from town road right of ways.
-Town parks are mowed by Turf Tamer – Kim Hinze.
+The Town contracts to mow and clear brush from the Town road right of way and Town parks.
 Contact the Town Clerk to report any issues.

 There are 3 local newspapers that cover Town and County matters.